MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/hardware_notes.md

     * The same developer who created the Ubuntu disti I used for my Orange Pi 5+ recently created a Ubuntu disti for this device, so once I finish some more testing and getting the device configured I'll use it for a beta/testing cluster.

 #### Raspberry Pi 4Bs
+* **Update: ** am going to replace these devices with ESP32s, Raspbery Pi Picos for sensors and Orange Pi 5+ for general workloads, the reason for the former is the smaller size and lower power draw, and the reason for the latter is the Orange Pi 5 Plus' higher CPU performance + significantly faster storage, even when compared to a Raspberry Pi 5.
+Medium term these devices will be used for a k8s test cluster and other projects.
+* There are three 8GB RPI 4Bs in the cluster, two are "sensor nodes" that are just being used for collecting data from USB and GPI0 based sensors and a third I use for prototyping/testing GPIO related containers.
 * No issues save Prometheus errors when I tried to run a 4GB Pi 4B due to it not having enough RAM.
-* There are three 8GB RPI 4Bs in the cluster, two are "sensor nodes" that are just being used for collecting data from USB and GPI0 based sensors and a third I use for prototyping/testing GPIO related containers.
+* The prototyping RPI has an NVME hat and a PWM fan that only comes on when temps go above 55 degrees celsius, both have worked flawlessly.
 * Originally I had the "sensor nodes" running with "no schedule" taints, but given how little of their resources were being used running sensors I decide to just make them general worker nodes.
-Medium term I may redeploy them in a beta cluster for testing and use ESP32s for collecting sensor data, however, ESP32s aren't as convenient for deploying code updates for the sensors as I'd have to physcially connect the device to my dev box and flash the device vs deploying new containers via the command line.
+Medium term I may redeploy them in a beta cluster for testing and use ESP32s for collecting sensor data, however, ESP32s aren't as convenient for deploying code updates for the sensors as I'd have to physcially connect the device to my dev box and flash the device vs deploying new containers via Kubernetes.
-* Temps ranged about 5-7 degrees hotter running a given workload on Kubernetes vs running the same container via Portainer.
 * I've excluded these devices from sharing their storage as part of the longhorn service, meaning they store data on the control nodes over the network.
-Hopefully, this should prevent any issues with the SD cards wearing out.
-Plus even the device with the NVME hat has fairly slow storage compared to the server nodes and the Orange Pi 5+, so even I put NVME hats on all three of them I wouldn't add their storage to the shared pool.
-* The prototyping RPI has an NVME hat and a PWM fan that only comes on when temps go above 55 degrees celsius, both have worked flawlessly
+Hopefully, this will mitigate the inevitable degradation of their SD cards.

 ### Planned Future Devices
+* Move sensors to ESP32s and/or Raspberry Pi Picos
+* Swap out the Raspberry Pi 4Bs and use Orange Pi 5+ (32GB RAM variants) as arm64 worker nodes, the Raspberry Pis will be used for other projects and/or a beta/testing cluster.
-* Will probably use refurbished HP Omni G4 800 as storage nodes and to potentially run MinI0, as they're relatively inexpensive and have three NVME slots.
+*  HP Omni G4 800 (or similar) as storage nodes and to run MinI0, as they're relatively inexpensive and have three NVME slots
+* May purchase some x86 worker nodes (refurbished devices) so the Beelink can be control nodes only; this would largely to get practice with managing more complexity.
+I.e, over-engineering for educational purposes.
 * A second UPS for my dev box, monitors and other key devices in my office.
-* A UPS solution for the Orange and Raspberry Pis that can be remotely monitored.
+* A separate UPS solution for the Orange Pi 5+ that can be remotely monitored and run several hours off of batteries if not solar.